Flask-FlatPages¶

 .

-Each file is made of a YAML mapping of metadata, a blank line, and the page body:
+Each file is made of a YAML mapping of metadata, and the page body:

 title: Hello